gerardcondon/pgn/website/source/posts/2016-05-22-Munster-League-Division-2-Champions.html.md

 card: summary_large_image
 ---

-Cork B are the Munster League Division 2 Champions.
+Cork B are the Munster League Division 2 Champions!
+Needed to win both of our matches against Charleville on the last day and we  just about did it - came down to the last game!

 I was only able to play one of the three days for this but luckily enough it was the day that we won the division, so I get into the photos of the winning lineup!
 I pulled a similar stunt last year with the Division 1 team.

 <figure>
     <img alt="munster-league-div-2-team" src="http://www.gerardcondon.com/chess/images/munster-league-div-2-team.jpg" class="img-responsive">